tarragoesteve/WakeUp/README.md

 # Wake Up

-The aim of this project is to generate sentences in oreder to use them as WakeUp command.
+The aim of this project is to generate sentences in order to use them as WakeUp command.

 ## Architecture